zyq2652192993zyq/UIUC-CS-241-System-Programming/Lab/Mangled_Mutexes/README.md

 $ ./count_primes <start> <end> <number of threads>
 ```

 Here the start is the first number in the interval you would like to check over, end is the last number.
-The number of threads is how many threads you should be creating via pthread_create.
+The number of threads is how many threads you should be creating via `pthread_create`.

 So for example, if you wanted to compute the number of primes in the range [1,541] using 4 threads, this would be the expected output.